A Summer WID Becomes an Exhibition

 By: Jenna Fox and Fiona Stokes

-This semester, the Luther W. Brady Art Gallery is hosting an exhibition Piranesi’s Rome: Views of the Eternal City.
+This semester, the Luther W. Brady Art Gallery is hosting the exhibition Piranesi’s Rome: Views of the Eternal City.
 The show was put together by recent GW alumni, current undergraduate students, and students from Dr. Rachel Pollack’s 2024 summer WID course Discovering the Romans.
-The inspiration for this exhibition transpired on a “field trip” led by Pollack as part of her summer WID course.
-The class visited the Luther Brady Gallery in early June to see a selection of Piranesi prints of 18th century views of Rome in the GW Collection.
-Dr. Pollack remarked in passing to Olivia Kohler-Maga, the Director of the Luther W. Brady Art Gallery, that these extraordinary pieces would make an excellent exhibition.
-Olivia responded that if her students could put together the research for such a show this summer they could make this dream come true this September.
+The inspiration for this exhibition transpired on a “field trip” led by Dr. Pollack as part of her summer WID course.
+The class visited the gallery in early June to see a selection of Piranesi prints of 18th century views of Rome in the GW Collection.
+Dr. Pollack remarked in passing to Olivia Kohler-Maga, the Assistant Director of the Luther W. Brady Art Gallery, that these extraordinary pieces would make an excellent exhibition.
+Ms. Kohler-Maga responded that if her students could put together the research for such a show this summer they could make this dream come true this September.

-With 19 original pieces by 18th century artist Giovanni Battista Piranesi secured as part of the GW collection, and less than three months to put the show together, Professor Pollack turned to her students to author catalogue entries as the first step in the exhibition process.
-Pollack sought out students from previous UW1020s and WID courses she had taught in the past few years: Dutch Art at the National Gallery, The Greek Ideal in Art, and Reimagining the Roman World, an Art History WID cross-listed with Honors.
-Basically, she went through her “mental rolodex” of her best students who she suspected might have an interest in writing about ancient Rome and recruited them for the project.
+With 19 original pieces by 18th century artist Giovanni Battista Piranesi secured as part of the GW collection, and less than three months to put the show together, Dr. Pollack turned to her students to author catalogue entries as the first step in the exhibition process.
+Dr. Pollack sought out students from previous UW1020s and WID courses she had taught in the past few years: Dutch Art at the National Gallery, The Greek Ideal in Art, and Reimagining the Roman World.
+She went through her “mental rolodex” of her best students who she suspected might have an interest in writing about ancient Rome and recruited them for the project.
 As she stressed in the exhibition opening event on September 19th, “This is an exhibit by GW students and for GW students.”
 Piranesi’s Rome: Views of the Eternal City is more than an exhibit.
 It is evidence of the perseverance of students and the learning outcomes of courses taught by the University Writing Program.
 Students not only strengthened their writing abilities through this project, they now had an occasion to exhibit these abilities in a professional gallery setting.

-The 11 students from Pollack’s summer WID provided the foundation for the exhibit Piranesi’s Rome and the forthcoming exhibition catalogue which will be printed at the end of the semester with the generous support of the Art History Program’s Samuel G. Ebling Fund.
+The 11 students from Dr. Pollack’s summer WID provided the foundation for the exhibit and the forthcoming exhibition catalogue which will be printed at the end of the semester with the generous support of the Art History Program’s Samuel G. Ebling Fund.
 Five student editors are overseeing the publication: Grace Suter, Cristian Abarca, John Fine, Nikolas Diakolios, and Fiona Stokes.
 Pollack explained that they are well suited for this task.
 For the exhibition, Grace wrote the bulk of the captions and wall labels with the help of John and Cristian.
-Fiona, a current intern at the Luther W Brady Gallery, is responsible for putting together the online exhibition for the Luther Brady Gallery website and so is instrumental for transferring the written exhibition materials to the future online platform.
+Fiona, a current intern at the Luther W. Brady Art Gallery, is responsible for putting together the online exhibition on the gallery website and is instrumental for digitizing the written exhibition materials.
 Further into the exhibition process, more tasks emerged, and more hands were needed.
 Pollack reached out to former students to work as translators for Italian, Latin, and French inscriptions on Piranesi’s engravings.
 John and Nikolas are compiling these translations for one of the glossaries in the exhibition catalogue.

 The Luther W. Brady Art Gallery is located in GW’s Flagg Building, formerly known as the Corcoran Gallery of Art.
 The Gallery is free and open to the public: Wednesday - Saturday, 1 - 5 pm.
 It closes December 7th.
 For more information, visit the gallery website.